About the course

 At the start of the second term, students follow a short course in quantitative pharmacology, covering aspects of receptor pharmacology and pharmacokinetics.

-During the following weeks, students attend a series of seminars organised into five modules:
+During the following weeks, students attend a series of lectures organised into five modules:

 - Cardiovascular Pharmacology